sbt/sbt-native-packager/src/sphinx/introduction.rst

     enablePlugins(SomePackageFormatPlugin)

-the resulting package will be empty as a format plugin doesn't provide any configuration other than the default settings for the format plugin's specific settings.
+the resulting package will be empty because a format plugin doesn't provide any configuration other than the default settings for the format plugin's specific settings.